agileware/civicrm-end-user-guide/docs/the-user-interface/searching.md

 -   organisations with Peter in their name, e.g. Al**peter**
     Community Centre.

 You often don't need to type the full name of the person - just the first few letters.
-However, if you don't see the contact you are looking for, either refine the search by typing more characters, or hit the 'Return' key to convert your search into an Advanced search.
+However, if you don't see the contact you are looking for, either refine the search by typing more characters, or hit the Return key to convert your search into an Advanced Search.

-Quicksearch displays up to 10 results (by default).
+Quick search displays up to 10 results (by default).
 You can change the number of results returned from the *Search Preferences* screen described above by changing the *Autocomplete Results* setting.

 CiviCRM also allows for the collection of a nickname when entering new contacts.
 For example, "Joe" can be a nickname for "Joseph" and "IBM" can be a nickname for "International Business Machines".
 When you first install CiviCRM you will find "Joseph" when searching for "Joe" and you'll find "International Business Machines" when searching for "IBM".